 Although some people dread being told they are like their mother, I aspire to be like mine (aka “Superwoman”) in almost every way (excluding only the get married and have children part).
-I thought I had a fair way still to go until recently, with Christmas rapidly approaching and me hosting my first Christmas, I have all but become my mother.
+I thought I had a fair way still to go until recently, with Christmas rapidly approaching and me hosting my first Christmas dinner, I have all but become my mother.
 It started in early October with me saying things like “Y, darling, please remember to save all the toilet rolls as I’m making our own crackers for Christmas this year”.
-And is now continuing this week with me making our traditional Christmas pudding (I am under strict instructions from Superwoman that the pudding must be done either this week or the next – don’t mean to stress you out, but have you made yours?).
+And is now continuing this week with me making our traditional Christmas pudding cake (I am under strict instructions from Superwoman that the pudding must be done either this week or the next – don’t mean to stress you out, but have you made yours?).

-Superwoman sent me “her” recipe (i.e. Delia’s – well actually, Delia’s recipe with Superwoman’s amendments) for Christmas pudding last weekend, and I went to work procuring all the ingredients I needed.
-Then I got to the bit in the recipe she’d emailed me which says “I don’t need to remind you to share the stirring and the coins/trinkets adding with all and sundry.”
+Superwoman sent me “her” recipe (i.e. Delia’s – well actually, Delia’s recipe with Superwoman’s amendments) for Christmas pudding food last weekend, and I went to work procuring all the ingredients I needed.
+Then I got to the bit in the recipes she’d emailed me which says “I don’t need to remind you to share the stirring and the coins/trinkets adding with all and sundry.”
 The coins!
 How could I forget – every year every member of the family had to stir the pudding and add a coin whilst making a wish.
 Superwoman would schedule the pudding making to ensure all family members were present.
 I needed coins stat!
 What did we ever do before Google? (found them on this website by the way – they are real sixpences from 1921 to about 1944.
 You can’t use today’s coins as they will oxidise and kill everyone [however tempting it may be to try them out on your relatives] so you need silver coins)On Tuesday night I began the easy recipe:

 - 110g shredded suet (strangely Superwoman has to get it from the butcher in Sydney, whilst I can get it from Tesco here)